blackrock/aladdinsdk/README.md

 Install plugins using pip: `pip install asdk_plugin_<bundle_name>`

-For example, to make an OrderAPI call, install the trading plugin which contains this API:
+For example, to make an 'OrderAPI' call, install the 'trading' plugin which contains this API:
 ```sh
 pip install asdk_plugin_trading
 ```